Bombshell Hannah Palmer Seductively Pulls Down Tiger-Print Bikini In Scandalous New Photo

 “How beautiful you are a love spell,” a second social media user wrote.

-“You’re the perfect woman, my love,” another raved with a kissy-face emoji.
+“You’re the perfect woman, my love,” another follower raved, completing their remarks with a kissing emoji.

-Previously, The Inquisitr shared that Palmer dropped jaws in another sexy look, this time when she snapped a busty selfie in what appeared to be her home.
-Like her most recent Instagram share, that one racked up over 105,000 likes and 1,700-plus comments.
+Previously, The Inquisitr shared that Palmer had dropped jaws in another sexy look wherein she snapped a busty yet casual selfie.
+Proving popular — just like her most recent Instagram share — that one racked up over 105,000 likes and 1,700-plus comments.